 - Getting There: Trains from Venice to Treviso take about half an hour and run frequently.

 Chioggia, a fishing port in the Venetian lagoon, is sometimes called "Little Venice."
 A wide pedestrian street lined with cafes and restaurants runs down the center of town to the port.
 Chioggia has a great morning seafood market, clock tower museum, and the Museum of the South Lagoon.
 Beaches are 2 km from the center.
-It's a nice place for relaxing and good for day trips to Venice in summer.
+It's a nice place for relaxing and good for day trips to Venice in the summer.

 - Getting to Chioggia: In summer, a direct tourist boat runs from Saint Mark's Square to Chioggia.
 At other times, vaporetti or train connections can take two hours.